In 2010, WINGS started the WINGS Entrepreneurial Fund (WEF)

 why we think YOU may want to give to the WINGS Entrepreneurial Fund:

-youth for business enterprises in the Northfield, Minnesota area.
+youth in the Northfield, Minnesota area.

 benefits include increased economic development, increased city